JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Elle_fremit_Au_Bord.md

 <figcaption>Figure 2: Some factors that affect the arena of our conscious thought.</figcaption>
 </figure>

 > “Jesus is rapidly becoming a man, not just a young man but an adult.
 He has learned well to bear responsibility.
 He knows how to carry on in the face of disappointment.
 He bears up bravely when his plans are thwarted and his purposes temporarily defeated.
 He has learned how to be fair and just even in the face of injustice.
 He is learning how to adjust his ideals of spiritual living to the practical demands of earthly existence.
 He is learning how to plan for the achievement of a higher and distant goal of idealism while he toils earnestly for the attainment of a nearer and immediate goal of necessity.
 He is steadily acquiring the art of adjusting his aspirations to the commonplace demands of the human occasion.
 He has very nearly mastered the technique of utilizing the energy of the spiritual drive to turn the mechanism of material achievement.
 He is slowly learning how to live the heavenly life while he continues on with the earthly existence.
 More and more he depends upon the ultimate guidance of his heavenly Father while he assumes the fatherly role of guiding and directing the children of his earth family.
-He is becoming experienced in the skillful wresting of victory from the very jaws of defeat; he is learning how to transform the difficulties of time into the triumphs of eternity.” ([Fascicule [UB 127:6.12](/en/The_Urantia_Book/127#p6_12))
+He is becoming experienced in the skillful wresting of victory from the very jaws of defeat; he is learning how to transform the difficulties of time into the triumphs of eternity.” (<a id="a149_1314"></a>[Fascicule [UB 127:6.12](/en/The_Urantia_Book/127#p6_12))

 ## An Attempt to Symbolize the Human Condition